 Political events throughout the world that cause disruptions in the supply of oil continuously affect the marketability and price of oil and natural gas acquired or discovered by the Corporation.
-Conflicts, or conversely peaceful developments, arising outside of Canada have a significant impact on the price of oil and natural gas.
-Any particular event could result in a material decline in prices and result in a reduction of our net production revenue.
+Conflicts, or conversely peaceful developments, arising outside of Canada, including changes in political regimes or the parties in power, have a significant impact on the price of oil and natural gas.
+Any particular event could result in a material decline in prices and result in a reduction of the Corporation's net production revenue.